carolgilabert/carols-blog/src/posts/site-rebuild-eleventy.md

 {% endraw %}
 ```

-It then adds your page to its navigation collection, that you can use to render your nav menu.
+It then adds your page to its navigation collection, that you can loop through to render your navigation menu.

 ### Partials